kaptandatasolutions/kaptandatasolutions.github.io/_posts/2026-03-10-11-19-unveiling-cloud-codes-loop-command-for-enhanced-developer-automation-a-deep-dive.md

         ```
         terminate cron ID <your_task_id>
         ```
-        Simply prompt Cloud Code to terminate the cron with the specific ID, and it will cancel the scheduled task.
+        Simply prompt claude Code to terminate the cron with the specific ID, and it will cancel the scheduled task.
-    *   **Listing Active Tasks:** You can ask Cloud Code to list all currently active scheduled tasks (or "crons") to keep track of your automations.
+    *   **Listing Active Tasks:** You can ask claude Code to list all currently active scheduled tasks (or "crons") to keep track of your automations.
     *   **Named Tasks:** Instead of relying solely on generated IDs, you can assign descriptive names to your loop tasks for easier management.

 5.  **One-Time Reminders:**
-    Beyond recurring loops, Cloud Code also facilitates one-time reminders.
+    Beyond recurring loops, claude Code also facilitates one-time reminders.

     *Example: Setting a reminder for a production deployment*
     ```
     remind me in 15 minutes to check the production deployment.
     ```
-    Cloud Code will schedule a unique reminder that will surface at the specified time, ensuring you don't miss important checkpoints.
+    claude Code will schedule a unique reminder that will surface at the specified time, ensuring you don't miss important checkpoints.

 ### Under the Hood: How `loop` Operates

 It's crucial to understand the mechanics of the `loop` command:

-*   **Session-Bound:** Loop tasks are executed within your active Cloud Code session.
+*   **Session-Bound:** Loop tasks are executed within your active claude Code session.
 They are not independent agents or multi-agent processes.
 This means they consume tokens and are tied to your current context.
-*   **Context-Aware Execution:** Cloud Code waits for "idle" moments to run looped tasks.
+*   **Context-Aware Execution:** claude Code waits for "idle" moments to run looped tasks.
 This design aims to prevent interruptions to your workflow.
 *   **Ephemeral Nature:** Loop tasks are not persistent.
 Closing your terminal session will terminate all active loops.

 ### Key Use Cases for Developers